 A few statistics on Quebec’s optics‑photonics industry:

 Quebec entrepreneurs and researchers in the industry had expressed the need for a province wide forum that would act as a source of synergy for promoting their optics-photonics technologies and expertise at the local, national, and international level.
 Optonique’s main role is to unite the optics-photonics businesses, research centers, and academic institutions operating in Quebec.

 Optonique, Quebec’s pole of excellence in optics-photonics, was officially launched by government representatives on September 5, 2017.
-The pole of excellence is recognized by Quebec’s ministry of economy, science, and innovation (MESI) as part of the ACCORD initiative (concerted action for regional cooperation and development).
+The pole of excellence is recognized by Quebec’s ministry of economy and innovation (MEI) as part of the ACCORD initiative (concerted action for regional cooperation and development).
 Optonique also receives support at the federal and municipal level through partnerships with Canada Economic Development (CED) and the City of Quebec.

 The pole of excellence in optics-photonics exists to invigorate Quebec’s optics-photonics ecosystem and provide it with representation; to increase its capacity for foundational and value added projects; and to foster innovation, creativity, and competitiveness.

 The pole of excellence in optics-photonics works to mobilize and unite all of Quebec’s optics photonics stakeholders so that their knowledge and technologies can have a greater impact in Quebec, across Canada, and around the world.

 Mobilize businesses in the optics-photonics sector and their public sector economic partners and align their actions around common goals and intervention strategies.

 Vice President of Sales and Business Development, Novo Electronics

 Product Line Manager, Sensors-Defense and Aerospace-Excelitas Canada

 Need informations?Contact us